refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 GraphQL implementation is the one of the strengths of refine. refine's GraphQL data provider package uses `gql-query-builder` and `graphql-request` under the hood and gives the user the ability to construct custom queries and mutations for their needs.
 This will allow users to define their own queries and mutations just by passing the necessary fields, operations and variables to the data hooks of refine.

-On the other hand, react-admin **does not** offer a meaningfull GraphQL support.
+On the other hand, react-admin **does not** offer a meaningful GraphQL support.
 By saying that, we mean that react-admin's way of using GraphQL is a limiting one and doesn't allow the user to define their own queries and mutations properly.
 Limiting the freedom of GraphQL and forcing it to work like any other REST API doesn't seem like a proper support for GraphQL.

 **Tip**: refine provides multiple data providers for GraphQL.
 Other than the `@refinedev/graphql` package, you can also use the `@refinedev/hasura`, `@refinedev/nhost` or `@refinedev/strapi-graphql` packages to integrate with your GraphQL API or use one of them as a reference to create your own data provider.